 Introduction to memory and memory units

 A storage element is called a Cell.
-Each register is made up of storage element in which one bit of data is stored.
+Each register is made up of a storage element in which one bit of data is stored.
 The data in a memory are stored and retrieved by the process called writing and reading respectively.

 A word is a group of bits where a memory unit stores binary information.
-A word with group of 8 bits is called a byte.
+A word with a group of 8 bits is called a byte.